iancero/rollout/README.md

 phase_effects <- list(baseline = 0, intervention = 2, sustainment = 1)
 ```

-Lastly, we specify the number of cohorts and the number of subjects in
+## Simulating rollout sample data

+In addition to the rollout schedule and expected effects, we need to
-each cohort.
-For example, we might specify that there are 12 cohorts,
+specify a few additional simulation parameters.
+For example, we might
-each with 100 subjects.
+specify that our design is rolled out across 12 cohorts, each with 100
+subjects.

 ``` r
 n_cohorts <- 12
 subjects_per_cohort <- 100
 ```

-All of these specifications are then combined into a named list that is
+Then, all of our these specifications are then combined into a named
-passed to the `simulate_rollout_samples()` function.
+list that is passed to the `simulate_rollout_samples()` function.

 ``` r
 sim_params <- list(